IjzerenHein/autolayout.js/README.md

 ### Explicit constraint syntax

-EVFL also supports the ability to define constraints explicitly.
+Constraints can also be expressed explicitly.
 This can be particular useful when it is otherwise not possible to express a layout or rule:

     C:view1.centerX(view2.centerX)     // view1 is horizontally centered to view2
-    C:view1.centerY(view2)           // view1 is vertically centered to view2 (centerY is derived for view2)
+    C:view1.centerX(view2)             // attribute is inferred when omitted (centerX) C:view1.centerX(view2).bottom(view2.bottom) // chaining syntax
-    C:view1.centerX(view2).bottom(view2.bottom) // view1 is horizontally centered and bottom aligned toview2 (chaining syntax)
+    C:view1.height(view2.width*2+10)   // expressions

 ### Comments